• Home |

 Best Cartridge for Self-Defense

 This article probably won’t put a stop to the “best cartridge for self-defense” bickering.
-However, by looking at the stats and data for the most popular defensive cartridges currently in production, we can help you make an informed decision about what will work best for you.
+However, by sharing the stats and data for the most popular defensive calibers currently in production, I can help you make an informed decision about what will work best for you.

 Choosing the Best Caliber for Self-Defense

-Deciding on a self-defense cartridge is a personal decision.
-There is no perfect one-size-fits-all best self-defense cartridge.
+The self-defense cartridge you should prefer is a personal decision.
+There is no perfect one-size-fits-all best self-defense caliber.
 What works well for one shooter might be an absolute nightmare for another.

-To gain advantages in one area (like terminal energy), you’re going to need to make concessions in others (like recoil energy).
-Finding the right cartridge for your defensive needs is all about finding a balance between what you can shoot, what you can comfortably carry, and what has enough power to make short order of a dangerous threat.
+To gain advantages in one area (like striking energy), you’re going to need to make concessions in others (like recoil).
+Finding the right cartridge for your defensive needs is all about finding a balance between what you can shoot, what you can comfortably carry, and what has enough power to make short order of a threat.

 Here is a list of the most popular options modern shooters use for defensive carry.
 Each has its pros and cons.

-Looking at the data and using our personal experiences, we’re convinced that the 9mm Luger is the best all-around handgun cartridge for self-defense.
+Based on the data and our personal experiences, we’re convinced that the 9mm Luger is the best all-around handgun cartridge for self-defense.

 9mm Luger - Our Top Pick